Birds Point-New Madrid Floodway: History

 The Flood Control Act of 1928 adopted the Jadwin plan for the Birds Point-New Madrid Floodway and included a provision for compensation of landowners within the floodway.
-President Coolidge authorized a one-time indemnity paid to landowners to flood their land and the purchase of the land adjacent to the upper fuseplug of the frontline levee.
+President Coolidge authorized a one-time indemnity paid to landowners to flood their land and the purchase of the land adjacent to the upper fuse-plug of the frontline levee.
 The authorization stipulated that the fuseplug was not to be constructed until at least half of the flowage rights had been secured.

 Construction was scheduled to begin in the summer of 1929, but landowner George W. Kirk filed a lawsuit maintaining that he would be unable to sell his land or secure loans as a result of the floodway.
 Judge Charles B. Davis of the United States District Court for the Eastern District of Missouri ruled in favor of the government and denied an injunction.
 Construction of the setback levee started in October 1929 and was completed in October 1932.
 Acquisition of the required flowage rights was not accomplished until January 1942.

 The Watershed Protection and Flood Prevention Act of 1954 authorized the construction of a new levee to project grade extending across the 1500 ft gap at the lower end of the frontline levee.
 However, the inability of the St. John Levee and Drainage District to obtain the necessary easements has prevented the Corps of Engineers from initiating the project.